helm/helm-www/content/en/docs/chart_template_guide/getting_started.md

 You can run `helm get manifest clunky-serval` to see the entire generated YAML.

-Note that the config map inside kubernetes name is `clunky-serval-configmap` instead of `mychart-configmap` previously.
+Note that the ConfigMap inside Kubernetes name is `clunky-serval-configmap` instead of `mychart-configmap` previously.

 At this point, we've seen templates at their most basic: YAML files that have